spcourse/acquisition/scraping/index.md

 2. We will be looking at IMDB movies and getting data off this website.
 To get started, you should look at [the BeautifulSoup documentation].

-3. To get you started we have provided you with a script ([moviescraper.py]) that loads the correct IMDB address, makes a local backup of it (`movies.html`) and outputs a CSV file (`movies.csv`) that will contain only a header until you complete the implementation of the functions `extract_movies(dom)` and `save_csv(outfile, movies)`.
+3. To get you started, we have provided you with a script ([moviescraper.py]) that loads the correct IMDB address, makes a local backup of it (`movies.html`) and outputs a CSV file (`movies.csv`) that will contain only a header until you complete the implementation of the functions `extract_movies(dom)` and `save_csv(outfile, movies)`.
 Note that if you want to check your `movies.csv` file in Excel on a Mac, add 'sep=,' as the first line of the file.
 This way the file is parsed correctly in columns.

-4. To help you validate your script we provide an example output CSV file [output.csv].
+4. To help you validate your script, we provide an example output CSV file [output.csv].
 You should run the `moviescraper.py` script with the command `python moviescraper.py`.
 This will copy the IMDB webpage to the current directory and save a CSV file.
 The example output file only contains the first two movies.

-5. When you hand this exercise in be sure to submit: your `moviescraper.py`, `visualizer.py`, `movies.html`, and `movies.csv`.
+5. When you hand in this exercise, be sure to submit your `moviescraper.py`, `visualizer.py`, `movies.html`, and `movies.csv`.
 This will allow us to verify that your output CSV file is correct and that the script actually works given the HTML from IMDB.

 6. It could be that there are missing data (for instance the runtime).
 Insert an appropriate value when something is missing.
 Note that the director is not an actor or actress.